moosetechnology/ClassNameAnalyser/README.md

   repository: 'github://NourDjihan/ClassNameAnalyser/src';
   load.
 ```
-## How to use the ClassNameAnalyser
+## How to use the ClassNameAnalyser With Only Roassal

 In this section i show how to use the code of the ClassNameAnalyser.
 First, we define our features by creating a feature selector: